melink14/rikaikun/CONTRIBUTING.md

 ### Coding style

 As long as `npm run lint` passes, your code is correctly styled.
 You may get some more specific advice if a maintainer thinks something is more readable, but it saves a lot of time when we don't have to worry about auto-fixable style issues!

-#### Style preferences not handled by the linter

-- When overriding parent class methods, always include `@override` in your TSDoc string.
-This gives a strong readability signal without having to read the parent class's code.